Harguer/jenkins-operator/README.md

 [jenkins@local]$
 ```

-# extrat jenkins-operator password from the secret
+## Extract jenkins-operator password from the secret
 ```
 kubectl get secrets jenkins-operator-credentials-jenkins -o jsonpath={.data.password}| base64 -d ;echo
 ```

-# open a web browser and copy the ip from `kubectl get svc` paste it in browser and use port 8080, use jenkins-operator and the password above
+## Open a web browser and copy the ip from `kubectl get svc` paste it in browser and use port 8080, use jenkins-operator and the password above
 ![alt text](https://github.com/Harguer/jenkins-operator/blob/main/jenkins-screenshot.png?raw=true)